Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

-Remember the Food Pyramid?
-It was the ultimate guide to our recommended daily intake of food.
+Remember the food pyramid?
+It was the ultimate guide to our recommended daily food intake.
 Iconic, right?
-But times have changed — and so has our understanding of nutrition.
+But times have changed—and so has our understanding of nutrition.
 We’ve been introduced to a new system: MyPlate.

-Whereas the Food Pyramid had grains and rice as the foundation of our diets (11 servings per day, in fact), MyPlate recommends more fruits and veggies than all other food groups.
+Whereas the food pyramid placed grains and rice as the foundation of our diets (11 servings per day, in fact), MyPlate recommends more fruits and veggies than all other food groups.
 Basically, we need 2 cups of fruit per day and 2-3 cups of vegetables per day.
 How are you going to pack all of those fruits and veggies into your diet?

 Staying healthy is exhausting, we know.

 Luckily, we’ve got one word for you: smoothies.
 Delicious, fast, and totally easy to hide your leafy greens in.

 You’ll need a top-of-the-line blender to keep you on track toward healthy living.
 Great news!
 We have the ten best blenders for smoothies below.
 You can, of course, use your blender for other, less healthy things too.
 Piña colada, anyone?